voteflux/flux/CONSTITUTION.md

 All Australian voters are eligible for membership.
 There is no cost for membership.
 Each member is required to provide their name and address such that it matches the electoral roll.
-Other required details include methods of contact, either phone or email, or both.
+Other required details include methods of contact, an email address is required, a phone number is optional.
-Their membership application is to be submitted through Flux's website, at voteflux.org.
+Their membership application is to be submitted through Flux's website, at https://voteflux.org.
-Members may resign by contacting the secretary directly, or through a resignation feature on the party's website (once it exists).
+Members may resign or revoke their membership through the resignation feature on the member's membership details page.

-To retain membership, members will need to (once a year) confirm their details are up to date through an email notification.
+To retain membership, after at least one Flux parliamentarian has been elected, members will need to (once a year) confirm their details are up to date through an email notification.
 Each time this happens their membership is valid for 1 year and they are granted voting rights within Flux's internal voting system.

 There are no obligations outside of maintaining membership.